Vitamin B12 total synthesis: The joint final steps

-The final conversion of the common corrinoid intermediate 2 (fig. 6) from the two approaches into the target cobyric acid required the introduction of the two missing methyl groups at the meso positions of the corrin chromophore between rings A/B and C/D, as well as the conversion of all peripheral carboxyl functions into their amide form, except the critical carboxyl at the ring-D f-side chain (see fig. 6).
-These steps were collaboratively explored in strictly parallel fashion in both laboratories, the Harvard group using material produced via the A/B approach, the ETH group such prepared by the photochemical A/D approach.
+The final conversion of the common corrinoid intermediate 2 (Figure 6) from the two approaches into the target cobyric acid required the introduction of the two missing methyl groups at the meso C-5 and C-15 positions of the corrin chromophore between rings A/B and C/D, as well as the conversion of all peripheral carboxyl functions into their amide form, except at the critical carboxyl at side chain "f" of ring D (Figure 6).
+These steps were explored collaboratively in parallel fashion, with the Harvard group using material produced via the A/B approach and the ETH group using material prepared by the photochemical A/D approach.

-Figure 6.
-(Note: Cobester (dicyano-Co-cobyrinic acid heptamethylester) is a non-natural cobyric acid derivative that had played an important subsidiary role in the B_{12} total syntheses; it is prepared in one step from vitamin B_{12} by acid-catalyzed methanolysis.)
+Figure 6 – Cobyrinate derivatives (Note: Cobester (dicyano-Co-cobyrinic acid heptamethylester) is a non-natural cobyric acid derivative thas t had played an important subsidiary role in the B_{12} total syntheses; it is prepared in one step from vitamin B_{12} by acid-catalyzed methanolysis.)

-The first decisive identification of a totally synthetic intermediate on the way to cobyric acid was carried out in February 1972 with a crystalline sample of totally synthetic dicyano-cobalt(III)-hexamethyl-cobyrinate-f-amide 3 (fig. 6), found to be identical in all data with a crystalline relay sample made from vitamin B_{12} by methanolysis to cobester 4, followed by partial ammonolysis and separation of the resulting mixture.
-At the time when Woodward announced the "Total Synthesis of Vitamin B_{12}" at the IUPAC conference in New Delhi in February 1972, the totally synthetic sample of the f-amide was one that had been made at ETH by the photochemical A/D approach, while the first sample of synthetic cobyric acid, identified with natural cobyric acid, had been obtained at Harvard by partial synthesis from B_{12}-derived f-amide relay material.
-Thus, the Woodward/Eschenmoser achievement around that time had been, strictly speaking, two formal total syntheses of cobyric acid, as well as two formal total syntheses of the vitamin.
+The first decisive identification of a totally synthetic intermediate on the synthetic pathway to cobyric acid was carried out in February 1972 with a crystalline sample of synthetic dicyano-cobalt(III)-hexamethyl-cobyrinate-f-amide 3 (Figure 6), found to be identical in all data with a crystalline relay sample made from vitamin B_{12} by methanolysis to "cobester" 4, followed by partial ammonolysis and separation of the resulting mixture.
+At the time when Woodward announced the "Total Synthesis of Vitamin B_{12}" at the IUPAC conference in New Delhi in February 1972, the totally synthetic sample of the f-amide was one that had been made at ETH by the photochemical A/D approach, while the first sample of synthetic cobyric acid, identified using natural cobyric acid, had been obtained at Harvard by partial synthesis from B_{12}-derived f-amide relay material.
+The Woodward/Eschenmoser achievement around this time had been, strictly speaking, two formal total syntheses of cobyric acid, as well as two formal total syntheses of the vitamin.

-In the later course of 1972, two crystalline epimers of totally synthetic dicyano-cobalt(III)-hexamethyl-cobyrinate-f-amide 3, as well as two crystalline epimers of the totally synthetic f-nitrile, all prepared via both synthetic approaches, were stringently identified chromatographically and spectroscopically with the corresponding B_{12}-derived substances.
+In the later course of 1972, two crystalline epimers of 3, as well as two crystalline epimers of the totally synthetic f-nitrile (all prepared using both synthetic approaches) were stringently identified chromatographically and spectroscopically with the corresponding B_{12}-derived substances.
 At Harvard, cobyric acid was then made also from totally synthetic f-amide 3 prepared via the A/B approach.
 Finally, in 1976 at Harvard, totally synthetic cobyric acid was converted into vitamin B_{12} via the pathway pioneered by Konrad Bernhauer.